katze225/katze225/README.md

 ## $ Katze

-My name is Katze, and I'm a developer and student from Ukraine :uk:.
+My name is Katze, and I'm a developer and student from Ukraine :ukraine:.

 The main programming languages I work with are Java and Python.